Code-Institute-Submissions/marcusnolan-Milestone-2-Go-Phish_AprResub/README.md

     - The logo was bought off <a href="https://www.vectorstock.com/royalty-free-vector/thief-hacking-a-computer-icon-cyber-attack-vector-21584120?refer=eml">Vector stock</a> and I made a few tweaks using Adobe Photoshop.
     - The Cartoon fish used was downloaded off <a href="https://webstockreview.net/pict/getfirst">Web Stock Review</a> and all edits were made by me using Adobe Photoshop.
 - #### Wireframes/Mockups
-    - Wireframes and mockups were created using Adobe XD.
+    - The mockup images seen above and below were created using <a href="http://ami.responsivedesign.is/">Am I Responsive</a> and <a href="https://magicmockups.com/">Magic Mockups</a>.
+Wireframes were created using Adobe XD.
 Both mobile and desktop versions are linked below;

         - <a href="./assets/images/readme/wireframes/go-phish-index-wireframe.png"> Home & About</a>
         - <a href="./assets/images/readme/wireframes/go-phish-index-wireframe-mobile.png"> Home & About - Mobile</a>